Overview of Advanced Insights

 Select Industry Categories.

 This field displays industry types, like Saas or FinTech based industries.
-You can tick the visible boxes to focus on specific aspects of an industry.
-You can also tick the category name to select all boxes.
+You can select the visible boxes to focus on specific aspects of an industry.
+You can also select the category name to select all boxes.

 This allows your rep teams to focus on highly specific points of an industry.